Oil industry 'central' to climate solutions: COP28 head

 At the same time top oil executives and officials from major oil-producing countries have advocated ramped-up investment to meet demand and stave off energy shortages.

-Haitham Al-Ghais, secretary general of the Organisation of the Petroleum Exporting Countries (OPEC), told the conference that calls to cease fossil fuel investments were dangerous.
+Haitham Al-Ghais, secretary general of the Organization of the Petroleum Exporting Countries (OPEC), told the conference that calls to cease fossil fuel investments were dangerous.

 "We see calls to stop investing in oil.
 We believe this is counterproductive," he said.